-Neurocysticercosis is a common infection of the brain caused by the larvae of the pork tapeworm, migrating to the brain.
-Seizures are the most common symptom, although some people may present with headache, vomiting or other symptoms of brain swelling.
+Neurocysticercosis is a common infection of the brain.
+It is caused by the larvae of the pork tapeworm that migrate to the brain and form an enclosed sac around themselves (called a cyst).
+Seizures are the most common symptoms, although some people may present with headache, vomiting, or other symptoms of brain swelling.

-This review investigates the usefulness of antiepileptic drugs (AEDs) in preventing seizures in people who did not have seizures but presented with these other symptoms.
-We also examined the usefulness of the AEDs in people with epilepsy due to neurocysticercosis in terms of choice of drug, dosage, duration of treatment, cost, side effects and the quality of life.
+This review investigated the usefulness of antiepileptic drugs (AEDs) in preventing seizures in people who did not have seizures to start with, but presented with these other symptoms.
+We also examined the usefulness of AEDs in people with epilepsy due to neurocysticercosis, in terms of choice of drug, dosage, duration of treatment, side effects, and the quality of life.

-Four trials with a total of 466 participants were reviewed, focusing on the comparison of 'short duration' and 'long duration' of AEDs drugs in people with a single cerebral lesion.
-These trials compared various durations of AED therapy: six to 12 months as short duration and 12 to 24 months as long-duration therapy.
+We included four trials, with a total of 466 participants, which focused on the comparison of short-duration and long-duration of AED treatment in people with a single brain cyst.
+The trials considered six to 12 months as short-duration treatment, and 12 to 24 months as long-duration treatment.

-No statistically significant benefit of one duration of AED over the other (six, 12 or 24 months) could be demonstrated.
+There were inconclusive results for the benefit of one duration of AED over the other (six, 12, or 24 months) for people with a single cyst.
 In people with calcified cysts, longer duration of therapy may be preferable.

-All four included trials, enrolled people with a single brain lesion.
-The findings of our review cannot be extrapolated to people with multiple cysts or with cysts in unusual parts of the brain.
+All four included trials enrolled people with a single brain lesion.
+The findings of our review cannot be generalised to people with multiple cysts, or with cysts in unusual parts of the brain.

 Despite neurocysticercosis being the most common cause of epilepsy worldwide, there is currently no evidence available regarding the use of AEDs as seizure prophylaxis among people presenting with symptoms other than seizures.
 For those presenting with seizures, there is no reliable evidence regarding the duration of treatment required.
-There is therefore a need for large scale randomised controlled trials to address these questions.
+Therefore, there is a need for large scale randomised controlled trials to address these questions.

 Neurocysticercosis is the most common parasitic infection of the brain.
-Epilepsy is the most common clinical presentation, though it may also present with headache, symptoms of raised intracranial pressure, hydrocephalus and ocular symptoms depending upon the localisation of the parasitic cysts.
-Anthelmintic drugs, anti-oedema drugs, such as steroids, and antiepileptic drugs (AEDs) form the mainstay of treatment.
+Epilepsy is the most common clinical presentation, though people may also present with headache, symptoms of raised intracranial pressure, hydrocephalus, and ocular symptoms depending upon the localisation of the parasitic cysts.
+Anthelmintic drugs, antiepileptic drugs (AEDs), and anti-oedema drugs, such as steroids, form the mainstay of treatment.

-This is an updated version of the original Cochrane Review published in 2015, Issue 10.
+This is an updated version of the Cochrane Review previously published in 2019.

 To assess the effects (benefits and harms) of AEDs for the primary and secondary prevention of seizures in people with neurocysticercosis.

-For the question of primary prevention, we examined whether AEDs reduce the likelihood of seizures in patients who have neurocysticercosis but have not had a seizure.
+For the question of primary prevention, we examined whether AEDs reduce the likelihood of seizures in people who had neurocysticercosis but had not had a seizure.

-For the question of secondary prevention, we examined whether AEDs reduce the likelihood of further seizures in patients who have had at least one seizure due to neurocysticercosis.
+For the question of secondary prevention, we examined whether AEDs reduce the likelihood of further seizures in people who had had at least one seizure due to neurocysticercosis.

-As part of primary prevention studies, we also aimed to examine which AED has been found to be beneficial in people with neurocysticercosis in terms of duration, dose and side-effect profile.
+As part of primary prevention studies, we also aimed to examine which AED was beneficial in people with neurocysticercosis in terms of duration, dose, and side-effect profile.

 Randomised and quasi-randomised controlled trials.